wienton/Lainux/README.md

 ---

 ### About the Author
-**wienton** is a dedicated system programmer with a profound interest in operating system internals, low-level programming, and hardware-software interaction.
-Lainux represents a personal and professional endeavor to craft a Linux distribution that embodies precision, efficiency, and full trasparency from the ground up.
+    wienton is a systems programmer obsessed with understanding how computers really work—from bootloaders to syscalls.
+Lainux started as a personal experiment to strip Linux down to its essentials and rebuild it with intention, not convention.
+It remains a labor of curiosity, rigor, and a mild disdain for unnecessary abstractions.